Lmoree/First-portofolio/README.md

 By pairing AI assistance with strong engineering practices (version control, tests, linting, and documentation), teams can create a reliable and scalable workflow for day-to-day software delivery.

 Use this document as a baseline, then adapt it to your stack, security requirements, and team conventions.

+## Key Findings

+Across all experts, several patterns emerged:

+- Short-form content performs better
+- Strong hooks are critical
+- Consistency is more important than perfection
+- Clear and simple messaging drives engagement